thoughtbot/maintaining-open-source-projects/book/01-introduction.md

 # Preface

-Maintaining open source projects comes with many responsibilities that are non technical.
+Maintaining open source projects comes with many responsibilities that are nontechnical.
 A project leader should feel comfortable shaping the community, promoting the library, maintaining good communication with many people, deciding when to release new versions, etc. If you want to learn the soft skills needed to grow and maintain an open source project, this book is for you.